cat's eye chrysoberyl - Sri Lankacat's eye chrysoberyl - Sri Lanka

 Chrysoberyl - Radiant Cut

-Yellow green radiant cut chrysoberyl, 2.77 cts. © All That Glitters.
+Yellow-green radiant-cut chrysoberyl, 2.77 cts. © All That Glitters.
 Used with permission.

-Chatoyant or cat's eye chrysoberyl is also known as cymophane.
-That name comes from a Greek word meaning "appearing like a wave," alluding to the opalescent, hazy appearance of the surface of some crystals.
+Cat's eye chrysoberyl is also known as cymophane.
+That name comes from a Greek word meaning "appearing like a wave," alluding to the opalescent, hazy appearance of the surface of some cat's eye crystals.
 However, the eye of a chatoyant chrysoberyl is the sharpest of any cat's eye gemstone.
-Fine silk inclusions create this effect.
-Resolving these fibers requires a microscope.

 • cat's eye chrysoberyl cab - Sri Lanka